Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Summary and discussion

-Our findings, particularly, the predicted gapless topological phase and MFEMs may be relevant in light of a recent experimental proposal~\cite{Wiesendanger2024}, where a gapless topological superconducting phase hosting MFEMs in a magnet-superconductor heterostructure composed of Fe/Ta(110) has been identified.
-Here, we propose an alternative method to engineer gapless topological superconductivity hosting MFEMs in an altermagnet and unconventional superconductor hybrid system.
-Specifically, the potential experimental setup realizing our scenario involves $\rm{Ru}\rm{O}_2$, a leading candidate for altermagnetism with $d$-wave magnetic order~\cite{Sinova2022b}, fabricated on top of a topological $p$-wave superconductor, such as $\rm{U}\rm{Te}_2$~\cite{Jiao2020}.
+Our findings, particularly, the predicted gapless topological phase and MFEMs may be relevant in light of a recent experimental proposal~\cite{Wiesendanger2024}, where a gapless topological SC phase hosting MFEMs in a magnet-superconductor heterostructure composed of Fe/Ta(110) has been identified.
+Here, we propose an alternative method to engineer gapless topological superconductivity hosting MFEMs in such a hybrid system.
+Specifically, the potential experimental setup realizing our scenario involves $\rm{Ru}\rm{O}_2$, a leading candidate for altermagnetism with $d$-wave magnetic order~\cite{Sinova2022b} (see, however, Ref.~\cite{plouff2024revisiting}), fabricated on top of a topological $p$-wave superconductor, such as $\rm{U}\rm{Te}_2$~\cite{Jiao2020}.
 This heterostructure could serve as a promising candidate for engineering gapless topological superconductivity hosting MFEMs.
-Although this remains experimentally challenging due to the limited availability of topological $p-$wave superconducting materials, our study opens new avenues for engineering gapless, and, particularly, hybrid topological SC states, wherein Majorana dispersive and flat edge modes coexist within an unconventional SC platform with zero net magnetization.
+Although this remains experimentally challenging due to the limited availability of topological $p-$wave SC materials, our study opens new avenues for engineering gapless, and, particularly, hybrid topological SC states, wherein Majorana dispersive and flat edge modes coexist within an unconventional SC platform featuring zero net magnetization.
+Finally, our work should motivate further studies on the characterization of the transition between gapped and nodal-point or nodal-line superconductor, in particular the topological and thermodynamic features of such transitions~\cite{Yerin_2022,Yerin-SciPost-2022}.